fredyico/Recommendation_System_Dota2/README.md

 3. Hero Search by Letter:
     * Enter a letter to display all heroes starting with that letter.

     Getting Started

         Prerequisites
     * Python 3.8 or above installed on your machine.
-Clone the Repository
+* Clone the Repository
-bash
 git clone https://github.com/fredyico/Recommendation_System_Dota2.git
 cd Recommendation_System_Dota2

-Run the Program
+* Run the Program
-bash
 python Heroes_Recommendation.py
         Usage
 * Example 1: Search for Heroes Based on Criteria
         1. Select Option 1 from the menu.
         2. Input your desired criteria:
-        * Attribute: strength
+            Attribute: strength
-        * Complexity: low
+            Complexity: low
-        * Role: carry
+            Role: carry
-        * Tags: melee, durable
+            Tags: melee, durable
         Output:
-diff
     Heroes matching your criteria:
     - Axe
 * Example 2: Show Heroes by First Letter
         1. Select Option 2 from the menu.
         2. Input the letter a.
         Output:
-diff
     Heroes starting with 'A':
     - Anti-Mage
     - Axe
     - Abaddon
 * Example 3: Exit the Program
         1. Select Option 3 from the menu to exit.

         Hero Database
 The hero database is derived from the official Dota 2 website.
 Heroes are categorized based on:
 * Attributes: Universal, Strength, Agility, Intelligence.
 * Roles: Carry, Support, Flex.